ghing-tae/zoom/README.md

 # Noom

-Zoom Clone using Node JS, WebRTC and Websockets.
+## Zoom Clone using Node JS, WebRTC and Websockets.

+- [x] WebSockets in NodeJS
+- [ ] WebSocket Events